-Derby City Fostering Service is a part of the Children and Young People's Directorate and complies with its policies and procedures.
+Derby City Fostering Service is part of the People Directorate and complies with its policies and procedures.
 Policies and procedures specific to fostering comply with the Fostering Services (England) Regulations 2011, the Fostering National Minimum Standards 2011 and The Children Act 1989 Guidance and Regulations: Volume 4: Fostering Services.
 Procedures cover the recruitment, training, approval, support and review of foster carers and the operation of the Fostering Panel.
-The Fostering team is part of the Children and Young Persons Department in Derby City Council, and has to work within the law.
+The Fostering team is part of People Services in Derby City Council, and has to work within the law.
 There are lots of rules about fostering; we have to make sure that foster carers and social workers know what these rules say.

-4. MANAGEMENT AND STAFF STRUCTURE: who are the managers for the fostering social work team?
+4. MANAGEMENT AND STAFF STRUCTURE

-Andy Smith Acting Strategic Director for Children's Services

-Hazel Lymbery Service Director, Specialist Services

-Sally Penrose Head of Service, Fostering and Adoption

-Shelley Nicholls Team Manager
+Andy Smith Strategic Director of People Services Suanne Lim Service Director, Childrens Integrated Services Sally Penrose Head of Service, Fostering and Adoption Shelley Nicholls Team Manager Peter Macauley Team Manager

-Claire Owen Team Manager

-Vacancy (currently being Team Manager

-recruited to

-Lynda Stone Professional Advisor to the Fostering Panel

-Kath Sherwin Chair of Fostering Panel

-Fostering Social Workers 16 full time equivalent posts

-Jessica Walker Fostering Recruitment Officer
+Sheila Bartram Team Manager Lynda Stone Independent Professional Advisor to the Fostering Panel Kath Sherwin Chair of Fostering Panel Fostering Social Workers 16.4 full time equivalent posts Jessica Walker Fostering and Adoption Recruitment Officer

-The Service Director gives strategic leadership to the Specialist Services Department.
-This person makes sure that all the other people who work in the fostering service know what the law says; what they should do and how this fits into the other parts of the children services teams in Derby City Council.
+The Service Director gives strategic leadership to the specialist teams within Childrens Integrated Services.
+This person makes sure that all the other people who work in the fostering service knows what the law says; what they should do and how this fits into the other parts of the social services teams in Derby City Council.

-The Head of Service co-ordinates the activities of the fostering and adoption service and promotes partnership working across the CYPD and partner agencies.
-The Head of Service provides operational management, quality assurance, performance and budget management and co-ordinates the work of the three fostering teams.
-In addition to supervising team managers she reports on to senior managers on service activity.
+The Head of Service co-ordinates the activity of the fostering and adoption service and is responsible for promoting partnership working across the People Directorate and partner agencies.
+The Head of Service (HOS) provides operational management, quality assurance, performance and budget management and coordinates the work of the three fostering teams.
+In addition to supervising team managers the HOS reports on to senior managers on service activity.
 The Head of Service is also the Agency Decision Maker for the purpose of registering and de-registering foster carers.
-This person makes the decision on who should be and who should not be a foster carer.
+This person makes the decision on who should be and who should not be a foster carer to keep children safe and well.

 Team managers are responsible for day to day management of social workers recruiting, approving and supervising foster carers, matching of children to available carers, dealing with complaints and representations and producing activity reports and statistical returns.
-These managers work with the people in the fostering social work team, and help the social workers to understand what their job is all about.
+These people work with the staff in the fostering social work team, and help the social workers to understand what their job is all about.

-Of the three team managers, one manages the duty system, receiving and responding to referrals for placements.
+Of the three team managers, one manages the fostering duty system, receiving and responding to referrals for placements.
 One takes responsibility for support to foster carers, post-approval training and for the provision of a short break service to disabled children.
-The third leads on recruitment and assessment of foster carers and pre-approval training.
-All the team managers provide regular supervision to their respective team of social workers and liaise with children in care and early intervention teams, the disabled children's team, the leaving care team, the therapeutic unit, training and marketing teams and partner agencies.
+The third leads on coordinating the marketing plan, recruitment and assessment of foster carers including "Friends and Family carers" and pre-approval training.
+All the team managers provide regular supervision to their respective team of social workers and liaise with children in care and early intervention teams, the disabled children's team, the leaving care team for staying put arrangements, the emotional health and wellbeing service based at the Keep, virtual school head, workforce learning and development and partner agencies.

-5. RECRUITMENT, APPROVAL, REVIEW, TRAINING AND SUPPORT OF FOSTER CARERS: how we get more foster carers, what they have to do to become a foster carer and how we help them to look after you.
+5. RECRUITMENT, APPROVAL, REVIEW, TRAINING AND SUPPORT OF FOSTER CARERS how we get more foster carers, what they have to do to become a foster carer and how we help them to look after you.